nathanvan/parallelsugar/README.md

 ##    0.04    0.08   12.98
 ```

-## Use of global variables and packages
+### Use of global variables and packages

 By design, `parallelsugar` approximates a fork based cluster -- every object that is within scope to the master R process is copied over to the processes on the other sockets.
-This implies that (i) you can quickly run out of memory and (ii) you can waste a lot of time copying over unnecessary objects hanging around in your R session. **Be warned!**
+This implies that

+  * you can quickly run out of memory, and
+  * you can waste a lot of time copying over unnecessary objects hanging
+      around in your R session.

+**Be warned!**

 ```{r}
 ## Load a package